 Weld -Reseda luteola

-Weld is a biennial which has tall spires of yellow flowers.
+Weld is a biennial that has tall spires of yellow flowers.
 It is also known as Dyer’s rocket and is one of the most permanent and best of all the vegetable dyes – yielding a vibrant yellow dye.
 The famous medieval colours Saxon Green and Lincoln green were produced by over-dying weld yellow with woad blue.
 Lincoln green was the colour of the clothing of Robin Hood’s Merry Men.

 Weld is a hardy biennial plant, which is best grown from seed.
 Start the seed indoors about 6 – 8 weeks before the last frost or sow the seeds directly after the last frost.
 Surface sow the seeds and do not cover as they need light to germinate.
 Germinate 7 – 14 days at room temperature and thin them out as young seedlings.
-They can be planted in pots but they dislike root disturbance – great care must be taken not to damage the tap root.
+They can be planted in pots but they dislike root disturbance – great care must be taken not to damage the taproot.

 Water regularly as reseda will not do well under drought conditions.

-In the first year it develops an attractive basal rosette with long slightly crinkled leaves and long yellow bloom spikes in the second year.
-Weld prefers a sweet soil, but will grow in acidic soils as well.
+In the first year, it develops an attractive basal rosette with long slightly crinkled leaves and long yellow bloom spikes in the second year.
+Weld prefers a sweet soil but will grow in acidic soils as well.
 The plant lives for only two years – if allowed to flower and set seed, it will produce hundreds of volunteer plants in the spring.